Planetarium nabs $2.6M for decentralized RPG Nine Chronicles

 Like a BBS

-In the good old days, if someone pulled the plug on a computer bulletin board service (BBS) and took it off a network, the software and data on that machine was no longer available to anyone else.
+In the good-old days, if someone pulled the plug on a computer bulletin board service (BBS) and took it off a network, the software and data on that machine was no longer available to anyone else.
 But with this network, there are copies scattered throughout the network.
 And so the game remains available for players thanks to the network of players themselves.

 “The very different thing in Nine Chronicles and the games that we envision in the future where the data itself is actually more perpetual than having it belong on someone’s computer,” Seo said.
 And if players want to change something, they can team up and actually go do it.
 Our relationship with our players is very different.”